 The practice of mounting clip-on microphones on the bells of woodwind instruments presents real problems in spectral balance, but it is common nonetheless.
-As the reader can see, a clip-on microphone on the bell of a saxophone might not be too far off target, however, because of the proximity of the key holes.
+A clip-on microphone on the bell of a saxophone might not be too far off target, due to the proximity of the key holes.

 What you are generally looking for with these instruments is a neutral, thoroughly realistic timbre, or quality of sound.
 Generally, a modicum of proximity effect is beneficial.
-The keying system on many instruments can be slightly noisy, especially if the player manipulate the keys rapidly and with a strong motion.
+The keying system on many instruments can be slightly noisy, especially if the player manipulates the keys rapidly, with a strong motion.
 Most players, if they can hear the problem over the monitors, will be happy to let up somewhat to solve the problem.
-Often, you will have to move the microphone slightly away from them to alleviate the problem.
+Often, you will have to move the microphone slightly away from the player to alleviate the problem.